ENG 101 Pilot

 The Annotation Readings for this week are:

-- Four Things Social Media Can Teach You about College Writing—and One Thing It Can’t by Ann N. Amicucci
+• Four Things Social Media Can Teach You about College Writing—and One Thing It Can’t by Ann N. Amicucci

-- So You’ve Got a Writing Assignment.
+• So You’ve Got a Writing Assignment.
 Now What? by Corrine E. Hinton

-- What Is Rhetoric?
+• What Is Rhetoric?
 A “Choose Your Own Adventure” Primer by William Duffy

 Ann N. Amicucci’s Essay uses Social Media to reveal a few things about rhetorical choices we make online and how they can relate to work done in academia.
 In this article we touch on concepts such as:

-- Intertextuality – can be thought of as an explicit borrowing of ideas or material from other sources like infographics, memes and other data.
+• Intertextuality – can be thought of as an explicit borrowing of ideas or material from other sources like infographics, memes and other data.

 William Duffy’s Essay is probably the best introduction to the question of “What is Rhetoric” that I’ve seen so far.
-I didn’t buy into the whole “Choose you own adventure” vibe so I just read the whole thing start to finish and it was Worth it!
-Personally, I don’t know why this one is last in the instructions queue personally I think we should have all read this one first.
+I didn’t buy into the whole “Choose your own adventure” vibe so I just read the whole thing start to finish and it was Worth it!
+Personally, I don’t know why this one is last in the instructions queue, personally I think we should have all read this one first.

 Corrine E. Hinton’s Essay really shines in the context of deconstructing writing assignments into smaller action items, which makes them more manageable both emotionally and intellectually.
 I really like this one and wish I had something similar in high school.